olivierpons/interlock-new-challenges/readme.md

 ### 2022-03-26
 01h35: I've finally done it!
 I've managed to connect a sphere to a square!
 This wasn't easy, believe me!
-Now I can have blocks with plugs & sockets!
+Now I can have blockInfos with plugs & sockets!
 Step 2 (below) almost done!

 ![Capture of first valid Obj file](img/obj.file.snapshot.2022-03-26-01h25.png)